Joan Blaeu: Career

+After completing his legal studies, Blaeu did not enter the legal profession but instead joined his father's cartographic and publishing business.
+There, he became involved in the production of globes, maps, and atlases issued by the family firm.
+After their father's death in 1638, Blaeu and his brother took over the family business.

 Blaeu's world map, Nova et Accuratissima Terrarum Orbis Tabula was published in 1648.
 This map was the first that depicted the Solar System according to the heliocentric theories of Nicolaus Copernicus, first printed in 1543, which show the earth revolving around the sun.
 This map was used as a template for the design of the pavement of the Groote Burger-Zaal of the new Amsterdam Town Hall, designed by the Dutch architect Jacob van Campen (now the Amsterdam Royal Palace), in 1655.

 Blaeu's Hollandia Nova was also depicted in his Archipelagus Orientalis sive Asiaticus published in 1659 in the Kurfürsten Atlas (Atlas of the Great Elector), and was used by Melchisédech Thévenot to produce his map, Hollandia Nova—Terre Australe (1664).

 He also published the 12-volume Le Grand Atlas, ou Cosmographie blaviane, en laquelle est exactement descritte la terre, la mer, et le ciel.
 One edition is dated 1663, in folio 540 × 340 mm, which contained 593 engraved maps and plates.

 Around 1649, Blaeu published a collection of Dutch city maps named Toonneel der Steeden (Views of Cities).
 In 1651, he was voted into the Amsterdam council.
 In 1654, Blaeu published the first atlas of Scotland, devised by Timothy Pont.

 Blaeu was fiercely competitive with his contemporary Johannes Janssonius as to which of them could make an atlas with a higher quantity of maps.
 In 1662, Blaeu published the Atlas Maior, it had 11 volumes and included 600 maps.
 This atlas became a status symbol for those who owned it and was the most expensive book of the 17th century.

 A cosmology was planned, but a fire destroyed the studio and all of Blaeu's work in December 1672.

+Death

-Blaeu died a year later, 21 December 1673, in Amsterdam.
+Blaeu died 21 December 1673, in Amsterdam.
 He is buried in the Amsterdam Westerkerk.
 He was survived by his son, Joan II, who continued his father's work until 1712.